CaterinaNavarro/excel-data-extractor/README.md

 ### Sheet Exceptions
 Inherits from SheetException

-#### EmptySheetException
+#### SheetHasNoRowException

-Exception thrown when the sheet it is empty.
+Exception thrown when the sheet has no rows.

+#### SheetHasOnlyOneRowException
+Exception thrown when a sheet has only one row.

 #### SheetIndexNoExists
 Exception thrown when the sheet index provided does not exists in the file.

 #### ---
 ### File Exceptions
+Inherits from FileException

 #### UnsupportedFileException

 Exception thrown when trying to process an unsupported file.

+#### FileHasNoDataException
+Exception thrown when the sheet/s of the file are empty or have only one row.